Distributed Learning with Dependent Samples: Introduction

-Distributed learning is a natural and preferable approach to conquer the parallel and distributed computation issue of massive data challenges.
-As shown in Figure 1, the data subset is stored on a local machine and a specific learning algorithm is implemented in each local machine to yield a local estimator.
-Then, communications between different local machines are conducted to exchange exclusive information of different data subsets to improve the quality of local estimators.
-Finally, all the obtained local estimators are transmitted to a global machine to produce a global estimator.
+Distributed learning \cite{Bertsekas1989} is a natural and preferable approach to conquer massive data challenges.
+Different from the popular decentralized setting \cite{Boyd2005,Olfati-Saber2007,Nedic2009,Koppel2018}, we are interested in distributed learning with a global coordination (global machine) among servers (local machines) \cite{Zhang2013,Duchi2014,Lee2017,Jordan2018,Volgushev2019}.
+In such a setting, data subsets are stored on numerous local machines and some specific learning algorithm is implemented on each local machine to yield a local estimator.
+Then, communications between different local machines are conducted to exchange information to improve the quality of local estimators.
+Finally, as shown in Figure 1, all the obtained local estimators are transmitted to a global machine to produce a global estimator.
 Therefore, there are three ingredients of the distributed learning: local processing, communication, and synthesization.

-There are roughly two types of learning strategies to yield local estimators.
-One is the parametric regression (or classification) which searches a linear combination of a set of fixed basis functions \cite{Zhang2013}.
-In this case, coefficients of the basis functions in each local machine should be transmitted to the global machine and communications between different local machines \cite{Duchi2014} are necessary to guarantee some statistical properties of distributed algorithms.
-Numerous efficient communication approaches have been proposed to equip distributed learning with parametric regression and their learning performances are rigorously verified in \cite{Zhang2013,Duchi2014,Lee2017,Jordan2018,Volgushev2019}.
-The problem is, however, communications bring additional risks to disclose the individual privacy of distributively stored data subsets.

-The other is the nonparametric distributed learning (NDL) which devotes to combining the prediction results from local machines without sharing any individual information of data subsets.
-In NDL, the query point $x^*$ should be sent to each local machine and the local estimator is a real number rather than a set of coefficients, just as Figure 2 purports to show.
-Then all local estimators are transmitted to the global machine without mutual communications to synthesize the global estimator.
-Since only a real number is communicated to the local machine, NDL succeeds in conquering the computation and privacy issues of massive data challenges.
+Such a distributed learning is a special type of the well known map-reduce approach \cite{Dean2008} and can be easily realized via the well developed Hadoop system \cite{White2012}.